metno/weatherapi-docs/README.md

 Markdown must adhere to the sub/superset supported by [Text::MultiMarkdown](https://metacpan.org/pod/Text::MultiMarkdown).

+### Headings

+Use only level 2 headings and below, since level 1 is used for the document title.

 ### Code blocks

 For some reason, grave-defined blocks don't work in the API, use 4-space indents instead.